LoyolaChicagoBooks/introcs-csharp/rst/gcdexamples.rst

 the calls to the same function are not completely the same:
 *Successive* calls have *smaller* second numbers, and the second number eventually reaches 0, and in that case there is a direct final answer.

+The general idea of recursion is for a function to call itself with *simpler* parameters, until a simple enough place is reached, where the answer cam be directly calculated.